Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 `knownServersFile` (for client).
 These files are generated if they don't already exist, using the values specified in `knownClientsFile` and `knownServersFile`.

-!!! example "Configuration file using `TOFU` trust mode"
+!!! example "`TOFU` trust mode configuration"

     ```json
     "sslConfig" : {